If you're going freelance, then you should be careful about how you spend your money when setting things up.

 SamePage makes team collaboration simple.
 It keeps you and your freelance buddies working smoothly and efficiently.
-Combine files, photos, cloud content, maps, videos and team conversation on the, you guessed it. same page.
+Combine files, photos, cloud content, maps, videos and team conversation on the; you guessed it – the same page.
 Share the page with anyone you choose, keeping everyone in the loop without email overload.

-Previously named Teambox, Redbooth keeps things simple by using a number of flexible boards where you can list tasks, make notes and share conversations, helping reduce email overload.
+Previously named Teambox, Redbooth keeps things simple by using several flexible boards where you can list tasks, make notes and share conversations, helping reduce email overload.
 The dashboard is a great place to start your day, giving you a quick summary of your most pressing tasks.

 As you can probably guess from the name, Freedcamp was set up as a free alternative to project management behemoth Basecamp.
 It lets you create unlimited projects, add deadlines and milestones, set up project templates and invite clients or collaborators.
 Your dashboard gives an overview of what you need to tackle and when, while you can also hook it up to your email to send you those all-important reminders.